openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

       ./install_NCS_udev_rules.sh

-   3. You may need to reboot your machine for this to take effect.
+   3. Reboot of your machine may be required for this to take effect.

-   You've completed all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
+   This completes all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
    Proceed to the [Get Started Guide](@ref get_started) section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.

 .. tab:: Raspbian OS